 Seek Legal Advice if You are Injured in a Drunk Driving Accident

-If your designated driver consumed alcohol and caused a crash in which you were injured, or if you were injured by another driver who had been drinking before driving, contact our Syracuse drunk driving injury lawyers as soon as possible to learn the legal steps you should take to recover damages.
+If your designated driver consumed alcohol and caused a crash in which you were injured, or if you were injured by another driver who had been drinking before driving, contact our Syracuse drunk driving injury lawyers.
+We guide you through the legal steps you should take to recover damages.